bored-tomato/bored-tomato/README.md

 I'm a software engineer with experience ranging from undergraduate research, mobile & web development, and Command & Control (C2) software.

 I currently work at [Northrop Grumman](https://www.northropgrumman.com/) as a full stack web developer.
-In my current assignment, I am responsible for maintaining and developing web site & apps for our Mission System sector.
+In my current role, I am responsible for maintaining and developing web site & apps for our Mission System sector.

 ## 👀 Interests